 Our adjustments in camp for now include:

-1. Reducing the number of campers to 24 for Day Camp sessions and 16 for Overnight Camp sessions.
+1. Reducing the number of campers to around 24 from 48 normal rate for Day Camp sessions and around 16 from 42 for Overnight Camp sessions.

 2. Moving our Overnight sessions into July and keeping June for Day Camp only.